dynamsoft-docs/barcode-reader-docs/programming/cplusplus/user-guide.md

 There are two ways to change the barcode reading settings - using the PublicRuntimeSettings Struct or template.
-For new developers, We recommend you to start with the PublicRuntimeSettings struct; For those who are experienced with the SDK, you may use a template which is more flexible and easier to update.
+For new developers, We recommend you to start with the PublicRuntimeSettings struct; For those who are experienced with the SDK, you may use a template that is more flexible and easier to update.

 - [Use `PublicRuntimeSettings` Struct to Change Settings](#use-publicruntimesettings-struct-to-change-settings)
 - [Use A Template to Change Settings](#use-a-template-to-change-settings)